Glossary

 Common MarTech solutions include:

-According to a report from McKinsey & Company, data solutions are also important for enabling personalization at scale—which has the potential to create trillions of dollars in new value across several industries.
-McKinsey specifically points to CDP platforms as one of the key platforms needed to support real-time or near-real-time engagement between channels, breaking down business silos and allowing for personalized customer experiences.
+This architecture is increasingly critical as MarTech stacks grow.
+According to a report from McKinsey & Company, data unification is essential for enabling personalization at scale, which has the potential to create trillions of dollars in new value across industries.
+McKinsey specifically identifies CDPs as one of the key platforms needed to support real-time engagement between channels, breaking down silos and allowing for personalized customer experiences.

 FAQ